Local Air Quality Management

 Air Quality Monitoring

-It is still the case that the vast majority of Rhondda Cynon Taf experiences compliant air quality, which is likely to remain so into the future and potentially continue to improve.
+It continues to be the case that the vast majority of Rhondda Cynon Taf experiences compliant air quality, which is likely to remain so into the future.
 Only some small areas associated with busy urban road junctions, the regional road network or specific local sources are likely to be vulnerable to non-compliant air quality.
 It is believed these vulnerable areas, linked to historically high levels of NO2, have already been declared Air Quality Management Areas [AQMAs] and, in contrast to most locations, the air quality in these vulnerable areas may not improve as rapidly as elsewhere over the long-term.

 Air Quality Managements Areas

 Air Quality Management Areas are declared by the Council via Order under Section 83(1) of the Environment Act 1995.
-In response to breaches of the Air Quality Objectives for Nitrogen Dioxide, there are currently sixteen Air Quality Management Areas within Rhondda Cynon Taf:-
+In response to breaches of the Air Quality Objectives for Nitrogen Dioxide, there are currently six Air Quality Management Areas within Rhondda Cynon Taf:

 The Council has produced individual Air Quality Action Plans, for each Air Quality Management Area, which set out actions which may improve air quality within them and further the Councils goal to achieve compliance with the relevant Air Quality Objective throughout Rhondda Cynon Taf.